-Britain spins towards an election as Johnson wins preliminary approval
+Britain spins towards an election as Johnson wins preliminary approval for vote

 “We’ve just got to bring this to some sort of resolution,” commuter Matt Finch, 36, said outside London’s Charing Cross rail station on Tuesday.
 “We’ve had many votes in the last 12 months in parliament and I think a general election might be a way to sort it all out.”

-Additional reporting by Kylie MacLellan, Paul Sandle, Helena Williams, Andrew MacAskill and Kate Holton in London and Gabriela Baczynska in Brussels; Writing by Guy Faulconbridge; Editing by Janet Lawrence, Mark Heinrich and David Clarke
+Additional reporting by Kylie MacLellan, Paul Sandle, Helena Williams, Andrew MacAskill and Kate Holton in London and Gabriela Baczynska in Brussels; Writing by Guy Faulconbridge; Editing by Janet Lawrence, Mark Heinrich, David Clarke and Dan Grebler